marques-j-robinson/gaea/README.md

 # Gaea
-CMS for managing my paintings online.
+Python bot for automating my oil painting social media account posts.

 In Greek mythology, Gaea (or Gaia), the primordial earth or mother goddess was one of the deities who governed the universe before the Titans existed.